 Missouri Attorney General Andrew Bailey, R, has announced that his office will add guardrails for healthcare providers treating transgender minors in the wake of a whistleblower’s claims about the Washington University Transgender Center at St. Louis Children’s Hospital.

-Bailey noted that said his office will use existing Missouri law governing unfair, deceptive, and unconscionable business practices to add safety measures to transgender procedures for minors.
+Bailey said his office will use existing Missouri law governing unfair, deceptive, and unconscionable business practices to add safety measures to transgender procedures for minors.
 He tweeted,

 “In an effort to protect children and enforce the laws as written, I am issuing an emergency regulation clarifying that, because gender transition interventions are experimental, Missouri law already prohibits performing them in the absence of specific guardrails.”